Budget Acoustic Treatment: Affordable Panels Reviewed

 Frequently Asked Questions

-What is the difference between 1-inch and 2-inch acoustic foam panels?
+What’s the difference between the 1-inch foam packs and the 2-inch TroyStudio panels?

-Should I treat my room before or after running Audyssey calibration?
+Should I treat the room before or after running Audyssey calibration?

 Where to Buy